Skip to main content

 2. Create a token spec and generate a participant token JWT

-The Room Proxy requires a participant token (JWT) as the bearer credential.
+The MeshAgent LLM Proxy requires a participant token (JWT) as the bearer credential.
 The API key from Step 1 is used to sign it.
-The JWT is scoped to a specific room.
+The JWT is scoped to a specific room, and it must include the api.llm grant or the proxy will reject requests.
 Create a token spec file (contains no secrets — safe to commit):

 token-spec.yaml